 The Complex is a work-in-progress, shooters will need to bring their own targets and "pack-it-in, pack-it-out" - clean up after yourself.
 The Complex is not staffed, please practice safe shooting and be considerate of other shooters.

 Hours of operation are sunrise to sunset.
-Beginning in January, 2017, daily fees will be charged or annual memberships may be purchased.
+Daily fees are charged or an annual membership may be purchased.

 If you plan to visit the Complex, please become familiar with the rules below.